exponea/exponea-flutter-sdk/Documentation/tracking.md

 > ❗️
 >
 > After calling `stopIntegration()`, the SDK will not track or upload any further data.
-If you need to upload any tracked data to Bloomreach Engagement before stopping the SDK, [flush the data synchronously](#stop-the-sdk-but-upload-tracked-data) before invoking `stopIntegration()`.
+If you need to upload any tracked data to {user.mkg} before stopping the SDK, [flush the data synchronously](#stop-the-sdk-but-upload-tracked-data) before invoking `stopIntegration()`.

 #### Customer denies tracking consent